4. Runnables & Transport

 Write it once

-The component never knows how it’s called. @runnable puts a capability on the bus. @api tells transport adapters — components that translate bus calls into REST/MCP/CLI traffic, covered in tutorial 5 — to expose it.
+The component never knows how it’s called. @runnable declares a schema.
+Transport config on @component tells transport adapters — components that render REST/MCP/CLI surfaces, covered in tutorial 5 — which runnables to expose.
 REST endpoints, MCP tools, and CLI commands are generated from the same declaration.

-Some operations should be on the bus but not exposed via API:
+Some operations should be callable within the kernel but not exposed via external transports:

 async def warmup(self, params): ...